mRzadzinski/battleship/README.md

 * HTML

 ## Skills practiced
-* Webpack setup
-* Usage of local storage
-* Usage of external library
+* Test Driven Development (basics tests in JEST)
-* Working with JS modules
+* Working with modules
-* Drag and drop API
-* DOM manipulation
+* Designing user friendly app

 ## Acknowledgments
-* This project was an assignment from The Odin Project course: [Todo List](https://www.theodinproject.com/lessons/node-path-javascript-todo-list)
+* This project was an assignment from The Odin Project course: [Battleship](https://www.theodinproject.com/lessons/node-path-javascript-battleship)
-* Special thanks to Google Developers for creating my favorite checklist app, thus providing wonderful practice material